-The first element of this more powerful reserve was the 256th Füsilier Battalion.
-The direct descendent of the division reconnaissance detachment of the 256th Infantry Division, the fusileer battalion retained several features of the latter unit.
+The 256th Füsilier Battalion formed the first element of this mobile reserve.
+The direct descendent of the division reconnaissance detachment of the 256th Infantry Division, the Füsilier battalion retained several features of its predecessor.
 For one thing, rather than calling its component companies “companies,” it referred to them as “squadrons.”
-For another, all of the men of the unit, save the few carried in motor vehicles, rode bicycles.
+For another, apart from those carried in motor vehicles, all men serving in the Füsilier battalion rode bicycles.

 The second element of the reaction force of the 256th Infantry Division was the 256th Panzerjäger (Tank Hunter) Battalion.
 The only fully motorized battalion in the division, this unit enjoyed an even greater degree of mobility than the fusilier battalion.
 Unfortunately, this capability also made it possible for commanders at higher echelons to designate the tank hunter battalion as the reaction force for an army corps or field army.